Oliver Jarvis: Early career

-Jarvis was added to the roster for A1 Team Great Britain in A1 Grand Prix, and may get a chance to race often in 2006-07 season, should he impress more than Darren Manning and Robbie Kerr, or should the two be unavailable for any reason.
+Jarvis was added to the roster for A1 Team Great Britain in A1 Grand Prix for the 2006-07 season and drove the rounds in China and Mexico.

 Jarvis driving for Audi (Phoenix) in the 2009 Deutsche Tourenwagen Masters season on the Hockenheimring.

 Jarvis did get his first chance at the Beijing International Streetcircuit in China, the third race weekend of the season.
-Through a problematic weekend, where problems with the track arose, Jarvis started the Sprint race in 8th, and finished in 7th in a race that saw little racing, following 7th-starting South Africa spinning, bringing out the Safety Car for a majority of the race.
-In the Feature race, Jarvis therefore started 7th.
-After controversially making his mandatory pitstop on the lap the Safety Car was deployed (A1GP rules state that cars cannot pit during Safety Car periods), Jarvis ended up running 8th for a majority of the race, an 8th that was actually a net 4th, given the cars in the first four places were yet to pit.
+Through a problematic weekend, where problems with the track arose, Jarvis started the Sprint race in eighth, and finished in seventh in a race that saw little racing, following seventh-starting South Africa spinning, bringing out the Safety Car for a majority of the race.
+In the Feature race, Jarvis therefore started seventh.
+After controversially making his mandatory pitstop on the lap the Safety Car was deployed (A1GP rules state that cars cannot pit during Safety Car periods), Jarvis ended up running eighth for a majority of the race, an eighth that was actually a net fourth, given the cars in the first four places were yet to pit.
 After they did, Jarvis moved up to fourth, and looked to be heading for that position, until the leading duo, The Netherlands driver Jeroen Bleekemolen and Germany's Nico Hülkenberg both retired on the same lap, leaving Jarvis to finish second, behind Italy's Enrico Toccacelo.

 Jarvis' next outing was at the Mexico round.
 This time Jarvis went one better, winning the Feature race for Great Britain's first ever A1 Grand Prix victory.

 Jarvis competing in the 2014 Super GT season.

 DTM career

 In 2008, Jarvis progressed to the Deutsche Tourenwagen Masters, racing for Team Phoenix in an Audi A4 DTM 2007.
 Having finished in the points twice, the Briton ended up 13th in the standings.

 The following year, Team Phoenix retained Jarvis in the DTM, where he would partner Alexandre Prémat.
 A much improved campaign followed, where two podiums, including second at Zandvoort, where he scored his first pole position in the category, elevated Jarvis to ninth overall.

 Switching to Abt Sportsline for the 2010 season, five results inside the top six meant that Jarvis would finish ninth in the standings once again.

-In 2011, the Brit remained in the DTM at Abt Sportsline.
+In 2011, Jarvis remained in the DTM at Abt Sportsline.
 Despite taking a podium finish at Spielberg, Jarvis ended the season sitting tenth in the championship.

-He would not be retained by Audi for the 2012 DTM season.
+Jarvis would not be retained by Audi for the 2012 DTM season.